Find out about your obligations and how to comply, including protecting personal information, and providing access to official information.

 If you are an organisation and wish to report a breach, please click here.

-If you are an individual making a complaint about an organisation, please click here.
+If you are an individual wanting to raise a concern about an organisation, please click here.

 Search our repository of useful information to get help with correctly managing data or protecting your privacy